2947721120/angular-starter-kit/README.md

 * Angular, Material and Firebase
 * Bash, Atom, Git and NPM
 * Jade, Stylus and CoffeeScript
-* Gulp, PostStylus, Browserify and BrowserSync
+* Gulp, PostCSS, Browserify and BrowserSync
 * Jadelint, Stylint and CoffeeLint
 * Jasmine, Karma, Istanbul and Protractor
 * Travis CI, Codacy, Coveralls and Sauce Labs